Introduction

 Lower Spending?

-Household: my wife and I are thrifty.
+Household: My wife and I are thrifty.
 We don't just “blow money.”
 We limit our so-called “discretionary” spending.

 Unfortunately, runaway inflation (caused by federal spending) forces us to pay more for groceries, utilities, gasoline, household supplies, home and vehicle maintenance, and so forth.
 We track and budget our costs.
-My article of 9/2/2022 was a snapshot on how grocery costs have increased.
+My article from 9/2/2022 was a snapshot on how grocery costs have increased.

-In a recent ten-day period (1/11/2023 - 1/20/2023, Wednesday through Friday), we endured a “perfect storm” of expenses.
-On 1/11/2023, my wife had her six-month dental cleaning, which we knew.
-On 1/12/2023, we had to replace our garbage disposal, which we didn't expect.
-On 1/17/2023, my wife had a follow-up dental appointment, which we didn't expect.
-On 1/19/2023, our propane tank was filled, which I'd rather have put off until next month.
-On 1/20/2023, Molly (our doggy) had her dental cleaning, which we'd known.
-(Interestingly, Molly's dental cleaning cost the same as my wife's!)
+In a recent ten-day period (1/11/2023-1/20/2023, Wednesday through Friday), we endured a “perfect storm” of expenses.
+On 1/11/2023, my wife had her six-month dental cleaning, which we knew was coming up.
+Later, on 1/12/2023, we had to replace our garbage disposal, which we didn't expect.
+Also, on 1/17/2023, my wife had a follow-up dental appointment, which we didn't anticipate.
+Further, on 1/19/2023, our propane tank was filled, which we would rather have put off until next month.
+Finally, on 1/20/2023, Molly (our “old puppy”) had her dental cleaning, which we were expecting.
+Interestingly, Molly's dental cleaning cost the same as my wife's!
 In that ten-day period, we had to spend over $2,200.

 Conclusion